tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_One.md

 Batu sighed as if he felt relief.
 I guess he was hoping against hope.

 “I noticed maybe half an hour ago.
 The markings look different.
 I cut the Xs, right?”

-‘So?”
+"So?”
 I asked trying to remember what marks we passed lately.

 “Someone cut another line on it – now it’s more like a star”.